-Current Illinois law requires that the what is referred to an “income withholding notice.”
-Federal law uses the acronym IWO (Income Withholding Order) referring both to notices and order although Illinois does not require a judge’s signature.
+Current Illinois law refers to “income withholding notice.”
+Yet Federal law uses the acronym IWO (Income Withholding Order) referring both to notices and orders although Illinois does not require a judge’s signature.
 Illinois law also states that the IWO form must provide all the rights and duties of employers.
 Indeed it provides that the form must, among other things:

-- Pub.
+- Income Shares Effective Date: Pub.
 Act 100-15 (on June 30, 2017, effective July 1, 2017) is now the law in Illinois (income shares), thus, necessitating further changes to our income withholding forms.

 - New Potential Penalties for Failure to Withhold: Illinois family lawyers seeking to enforce child support should also be aware of new provisions added to the Income Withholding for Support Act: 750 ILCS 28/50.5.
 It is titled, “Administrative fines imposed by the Department of Healthcare and Family Services.”

 (a) The administrative fines provided for under this Section are in addition to any existing fines or penalties against a payor provided for in other Sections of this Act and do not affect who would be entitled to receive those existing fines and penalties.
 In addition to any fines or penalties provided for in this Act, when a payor wilfully fails, after receiving 2 reminders from the Department of Healthcare and Family Services, to withhold or pay over income pursuant to a properly served income withholding notice or otherwise fails to comply with any duties imposed by this Act, the Department may impose a fine upon the payor not to exceed $1,000 per payroll period.
 The fine shall be payable to the Department of Healthcare and Family Services and may be used to defray the costs incurred by the Department in the collection of the past-due support and penalties provided for in this Act.
 The Department of Healthcare and Family Services shall place the fines collected into a special fund created to implement the purposes of this Section and the fines shall be utilized for the purposes provided for in this Section.
 After deducting the costs incurred by the Department of Healthcare and Family Services in the collection of the past-due support and penalties provided for in this Act, the remainder of the fines collected under this Section shall be distributed proportionally to the counties based on their population.
 The counties shall use these funds to assist low income families in defraying the costs associated with seeking parenting time.